Improving welfare standards for chickens

 Despite these changes, Australian animal welfare laws remain weak.
 The minimum legal standards for chickens raised for meat in Australia allow the industry to breed genetically selected chickens that grow at extreme rates to an unnatural size, pack them into sheds in the thousands with little room to move or express natural behaviours like foraging and perching, and use slaughter methods that are known to cause immense suffering.

-A close up of two meat chickens showing their unnatural size, and hock burns on their leg
+A close up of two chickens bred for meat showing their unnatural size, and hock burns on their leg.

 The breeds of chickens used for meat in Australia have been genetically selected to grow so fast it hurts.